 Feeling guilt is common among survivors of most out of the normal events – like natural disasters, like Hurricane Harvey that hit Texas in a big way.
 Cancer patients feel guilty because they got through the treatment without ‘scars.’

-At the same time, it can be a negative.
-In a lot of these case, though survivor guilt ensues.
+At the same time, it can be negative.
+In a lot of these cases, though survivor guilt ensues.
 Jeanne spoke recently of feeling some sort of melancholy because she felt responsible when a fellow cancer patient reached advanced stages and died.
 “It is like I feel like I should have helped her or something.
 I wonder, why me?
 Why did I survive and she died?”

 First, examine the base for the guilt.
 To accomplish this, one should find a qualified therapist.
-Talk therapy, journaling or participating in a support group is encouraged.
+Talk therapy, journaling, or participating in a support group is encouraged.
 Letting go of guilt is not easy, but can help improve your well-being and your ability to cope with cancer.

 Secondly, remember that cancer is not anyone’s fault.
 Even the experts don’t have a full understanding of why most types of cancer develop.
-People with cancer feel guilty about their lifestyle choices they made, like cigarette smoking.
+People with cancer feel guilty about the lifestyle choices they made, like cigarette smoking.
 An important way to overcome the guilt is to let go of mistakes you think you made in the past.

 Thirdly, focus on positive things in your life for which you are thankful.
 Do something you enjoy.
 Find a hobby.

-Survivor guilt is real, but can be overcome.
+Survivor guilt is real but can be overcome.